Modern Latin American history: twentieth-century Argentina, cultural history

 Since August 2015, Karush has served as the Editor-in-Chief of the Journal of Social History.
 Founded 50 years ago, the JSH is one of the nation's leading history journals.

-Following the recent publication of Musicians in Transit, Karush has continued to work on the political history of Argentine mass culture and on transnational cultural history more broadly.
-He is currently conducting research on the global music business of the early twentieth century and on the cultural impact of the Cold War in Argentina.
+Following the publication of Musicians in Transit, Karush has continued to work on the political history of Argentine mass culture and on transnational cultural history more broadly.
+He is currently conducting research on the global music business of the 1920s and has begun work on a book-length cultural history of Argentina in the twentieth century.

 Musicians in Transit: Argentina and the Globalization of Popular Music (Durham: Duke University Press, 2017).